apideck-libraries/portman/examples/testsuite-assign-variables/readme.md

 ## Portman settings

-The portman settings (in JSON format) consists out of multiple parts:
+The portman settings (in JSON format) consists out of multiple parts.

-- **version** : which refers the JSON test suite version (not relevant but might handy for future backward compatibility options).
-- **tests** : which refers the default available generated postman tests.
-The default tests are grouped per type (response, request) ( see examples folder)
-- **extendTests**: which refers to custom additions of manual created postman tests. (see examples folder)
-- **contentTests**: which refers to additional Postman tests that check the content. (see examples folder)
-- **assignVariables**: which refers to assigning specific Postman collection variables for easier automation.
-- **overwrites**: which refers to the custom additions/modifications of the request/response properties. (see examples folder)

 In this example we focus on the **assignVariables** section and settings.

-file: examples/testsuite-assign-variables/portman.crm.json
+file: examples/testsuite-assign-variables/portman-config.crm.json

 ## Portman - "assignVariables" properties